We grow the corn

 A consortium of HBCU/UNCF staff, alumni and students could accredit HBCUs, and set stipulations for the disbursement of funds.
 It could establish a network of Afrocentric charter/private schools to expand the HBCU pipeline.
 At the standard charter school per-pupil estimate, we could enroll all 8 million Black public school students for 64 billion dollars a year through redirected public education funds, endowments and parental contributions.
 Every HBCU could have a laboratory school where teachers and researchers work on unleashing the brilliance of Black pupils.
-Areas not near an HBCU could house satellite campuses that provide training for teachers and community organizers while offering continuing education courses in job skills, financial literacy and the humanities.
-Schools in the Black Ivy League (Or as I prefer, the Ebony League) might open boarding schools built around intellectually intensive programs rooted in Afrocentric values, especially Ubuntu.
+Areas not near an HBCU could house satellite campuses that provide training for teachers and community organizers while offering continuing education courses in job skills, economics and the humanities.
+Schools in the Black Ivy League (Or as I prefer, the Ebony League) might open boarding schools built around intellectually intensive programs rooted in Afrocentric values, especially Ubuntu and Ujaama.
 HBCUs could establish think tanks focused on research that matters to Black America.
-This infusion would also improve financing for HBCU graduate education to ensure that scholars need not choose between an affirming, generative environment and ample funding from rich White schools.
-HBCUs would also be ideal sites for startup incubators of both for-profit and non-profit enterprises.
+This infusion would also improve financing for HBCU graduate education to ensure that scholars need not choose between an affirming environment and ample funding from rich White schools.
+HBCUs would also be ideal sites for startup incubators.

 These proposals intersect.
 For instance, the Birth Trusts could be invested in the BPT, which would be invested in the stock market, the BEU and land.
 The BEU investment would be separate from the 1 trillion dollar infusion.
 The trust’s landholdings could be leased long-term to families and businesses at a discount.
 Predominantly Black municipalities might agree to tax trust lands at a reduced rate, since their residents would be the beneficiaries of trust dividends as well as HBCU-UNCF consortium charter schools and Black Economic Union loans.
 HBCU endowments could also be partially invested into said fund, which would increase scholarship funds to individual students both on the HBCU and UNCF side, while generating startup funds for alumni.